NelisW/myOpenHab/docs/00-contents.md

 - 6x describe the lua language and its use in the ESP8266

-- 8x describe the installation, setup and use of openHAB.
+- 8x describe the installation, set up and use of openHAB.